Shopping Cart Abandonment

 The online retail world is ripe with opportunities for retailers who are wanting to support their shoppers during the entire customer journey – all the way to checkout.
 After all, you know how to run your business!

-DivideBuy gives shoppers more control over their purchases, in less than 60 seconds, helping our retail partners, reduce the potential for basket abandonment and secure those sales.
+DivideBuy gives shoppers more control over their purchases, helping our retail partners to reduce the potential for basket abandonment and secure those sales.
 Find out more here!